cutemfc/My-Portfolio/README.md

 ## ☘️Mei-Fang Chen  -Data Analyst Portfolio
 Hi, I am Mei-Fang with a background in data analysis and a passion for turning data into actionable insights.
 I am constantly solving real-world problem by SQL, Python, R, Excel and Visualization Tableau and Bower BI.
 I am enjoying exploring patterns, trends and bussiness oppournities hidden within data.
 Whether working independently on teams, I focus on impactful analyses, storytelling and building  meaningful solution for business growth.
 On this Github, you will find some of my exciting data analytics projects.
-Let's explore together
+Let's explore together.

 <hr style="border":